Skip to Content

 show interface

 The output from a show interface command for a Frame Relay–encapsulated interface will include LMI counters.
-LMI updates are received every 10 seconds, so executing the command and then waiting 10 seconds or more and executing the command again should show an ...
+LMI updates are received every 10 seconds, so executing the command and then waiting 10 seconds or more and executing the command again should show an increase in ...